Panchala: Location

 The Pañcāla state was located to the west of the Gomti river, and the north of the Chambal River.
 Its western neighbours were the Sūrasenas and the Yakṛllomas, while in the north-west it was separated from the Gaṅgā and the Kurus by dense forests.
 The northern boundaries of Pañcāla were the forests around the region of the Gaṅgā's source.
-The territory of Pañcāla corresponded to the modern-day Bareilly, Budaun, and Farrukhabad districts, as well as the nearby parts of Rohilkhand and of the Central Gaṅgā-Yamunā Doab in Uttar Pradesh.
+The territory of Pañcāla corresponded to the modern-day areas of Rohilkhand such as Bareilly, Budaun, Shahjahanpur, Kannauj such as Farrukhabad, Kannauj and Kanpur, and parts of Awadh such as the western half of Hardoi, and parts of Lakhimpur as well as the Central Gaṅgā-Yamunā Doab in Uttar Pradesh.

-In Mahabharata
+Mahabharata

-Drupada, the king of Panchala was the father of Draupadi, the heroine of the epic, who married the Pandavas.
-To avenge her humiliation during the game of dice played at Hastinapur and which led to their lengthy exile, he fought on the side of the Pandavas at the Kurukshetra War.
+Drupada, the king of Panchala was the father of Draupadi, who married the Pandavas.
+To avenge her humiliation during the game of dice played at Hastinapur which led to their lengthy exile, he fought on the side of the Pandavas in the Kurukshetra War.
 Bhishma ranked him a Mighty Maharathi, his son Dhrishtadyumna an Atirathi and his other son, Shikhandi, a Rathi.
 He contributed three (of the seven) Akshauhini armies to the Pandavas during the war.